 Before your prostate biopsy, your urologist works closely with you to ensure you avoid any medications that can increase your chances of bleeding, like blood thinners, certain herbal supplements, and over-the-counter drugs like aspirin and ibuprofen.

 Your urologist also recommends an enema to make sure your bowels are completely empty before your biopsy.
-They’ll also ask for a urine sample to check for signs of a urinary tract infection that can interfere with your prostate biopsy.

 Your urologist starts by numbing the area to reduce your discomfort and then takes samples with a spring-loaded instrument.
 They take approximately 12 samples, and your entire procedure lasts about 10 minutes.